Droptop-Four/Droptop-Community-Apps/Apps/README.md

 # Droptop-Community-Apps
-A folder to store all verified Droptop Community Apps
+A folder to store all unverified Droptop Community Apps